jfalcou/roguey/README.md

 It's ugly and buggy, and I'll probably only touch it during holydays anyway.

 ## TODO:
-  + [ ] Implement a real state machine for the Game screens
   + [ ] More LUA things